Rumi cheese: Related products

-The addition of low levels of PGE or lipases from R. miehei or R. pusillus has been reported to improve the flavor of Ras and Domiati cheeses.
+The addition of low levels of pregastric esterase (used in blue cheese production) or lipases from R. miehei or R. pusillus has been reported to improve the flavor of ras and domiati cheeses.

-In 1985 an experimental Ras cheese was made using equal amounts of cow and buffalo milk, with the addition or 20% to 30% of soy milk.
-The fat content was lower than natural cheese, and the flavor was affected slightly, but the result was said to have "satisfactory sensory properties."
+In 1985 an experimental Ras cheese was made using equal amounts by volume of cow and buffalo milk, plus an additional 20% to 30% of soy milk.
+The fat content was lower than natural cheese, and the flavor was affected slightly, but the aged result was said to have "satisfactory sensory properties".
 Although the fermented cheese mish is traditionally made from Areesh cheese, commercial products similar to mish may be made from ras and domiati cheeses.